 Day 15, Su: Yerevan – Garni – Symphony of Stones – Geghard – Yerevan (ARM)

-Meet in the evening for a farewell dinner at a traditional local restaurant.
+We meet in the evening for a farewell dinner at one of the local traditional restaurants.
 Overnight at the hotel.

 Duration of sightseeing tour: 4-5 hours